 “A whole life...is terrifying and wondrous,” exclaimed Elsa Triolet upon seeing a show of Gisèle Freund’s color portraits at the Paris Musée d’Art Moderne in 1968.
 With these words she described the extraordinary life and work of Gisèle Freund, European intellectual and writer, sociologist, historian of photography, a socialist, a Jew, and one of the world’s greatest photographers.

 During her university years, Freund documented life in Frankfurt.
-On May 1, 1932, Freund photographed a May Day rally which erupted in chaos against the National Socialist government.
-Later she would say, “In January, 1933, Hitler became chancellor of the Reich and established his dictatorship in Germany.
+On May 1, 1932, Freund photographed a May Day rally that erupted in chaos against the National Socialist government.
+Later she would say, “In January 1933, Hitler became chancellor of the Reich and established his dictatorship in Germany.
 Many of those I photographed on that May Day in 1932 became members of the Nazi party; others ended up in concentration camps.”

 Being Jewish and a fervent opponent of National Socialism, Freund was an overt activist and a member of an anti-Fascist group.
 When one of her friends was imprisoned and murdered, Freund was told she must leave the country.
 On May 30, 1933, with little more than her camera, and with photographic negatives taped around her body to get past the border guards, Freund fled Germany.
 She did not set foot on German soil again until 1957.